Hospice Nurse

 What's the youngest patient you've had in hospice?

-Asked by PT about 11 years ago
+Asked by PT over 11 years ago

 Me personally, 15 year old leukemia patient.
 He planned his funeral and was very accepting of his illness.